-The Unit 3 Active East and West Bottom Ash Ponds have been rated a significant hazard as determined under 40 CFR 257.73(a)(2).
+The purpose of the Inflow Design Flood Control System Plan (Plan) is to provide a basis for the certification required by 40 CFR 257.82 Hydrologic and Hydraulic Capacity Requirements for CCR Surface Impoundments.
+GHBLP has determined that the Unit 3 East and West Ash Ponds at JBSGS are subject to the requirements of the CCR Final Rule.
+The east and west ponds have been rated a significant hazard as determined under 40 CFR 257.73(a)(2).
 40 CFR 257.82(a) requires the owner or operator of a CCR surface impoundment to design, construct, operate, and maintain an inflow flood control system as follows: